-It’s the hidden SEO/website problem that affects thousands of UK small businesses selling products online.
+It’s the hidden SEO/website problem that affects thousands of UK businesses.

 It happens a lot more than you think.
-You will have been a victim of it at some point.
+It could be costing you £100s of £1000s.

-As a small business owner or marketing manager, this one’s for you.
+As a business owner, director or marketing manager, this one’s for you.
 It’s your website and it’s your job to make sure it’s managed well.

 The redirect problem can hurt your visitors directly and damage your presence in Google.